Shrine Mont is open for 2021

 Has the COVID-19 outbreak had an impact on Shrine Mont?

 Yes.
-Because of COVID-19, Shrine Mont had to delay our opening until June 19.
-This delay has had immediate and long-term financial impact on our ability to serve our guests and our employees who count on us for their livelihood.
+The shortened 2020 season had immediate and long-term financial impact on our ability to serve our guests and our employees who count on us for their livelihood.
+We are now serving up to 200 guests with the hope to expand throughout the season.

 Shrine Mont’s greatest strength in dealing with the current situation is our community – our loyal customers, guests, friends and donors.
 We are confident that we will welcome back many people who will enjoy our hospitality and a well needed retreat from the events of this year.